Prothonotary: Australia

 The chief clerks of the supreme courts of the Australian states of New South Wales and Victoria are titled "prothonotary."

 The prothonotary of the Victorian Supreme Court has responsibility for all administrative tasks of the trial division registry.
 Under the Supreme Court Act 1986 (Vic), and the accompanying rules, the prothonotary also has some quasi-judicial powers including taxation of costs, conducting mediations, prosecuting contempt and administering bail.

 Much of the work of the prothonotary is delegated to specifically appointed deputy prothonotaries who, under the Supreme Court Act (s108), have the same powers and authority as the prothonotary.

 Canada

 Federal Court

-Prior to October 12, 2022, the Federal Court in Canada appointed prothonotaries as judicial officers (and not clerks) appointed under the Federal Courts Act and exercise many of the powers and functions of a Federal Court judge.
-The prothonotary's authority includes mediation, case management, practice motions (including those that may result in a final disposition of the case, regardless of the amount in issue), as well as trials of actions in which up to $50,000 is claimed (see Rules 50, 382, and 383 to 387 of the Federal Courts Rules).

-Since the enactment of the Budget Implementation Act, 2022, No. 1 s of October 12, 2022, the office of prothonotaries were renamed as associate judges.